fbn776/MatrixKt/README.md

     1,3,5
 ), 3, 3)

+//Addition
 val C = A + B
+//Subraction
 val D = A - B
+//Multiplication
 val E = A * B
 ```
 Here `C` holds the matrix sum of `A` and `B`<br>
 `D` holds the matrix subtraction of `A` and `B`<br>
 `E` holds the matrix cross product between `A` and `B`

-Operations are as simple as this!
+Operations are as simple as that!

 You can also do stuff like finding the transpose, minor matrix, cofactor, adjoint, determinant, row and column transforms, rank etc.

 For the full docs read [here](./Docs.md)

+## TODO

+- [ ] Documentation
+- [ ] Testings
+- [ ] Publications